2026 Hands-On Review

 Approx $600

-The C60 Baracuda is a luxury tank milled from a single block of steel.
-Housing massive 60mm burrs, it offers the fastest grinding speed in the manual market.
-It is an heirloom tool designed for extreme durability and top-tier technical performance.
+Luxury tank.
+Milled from a single block of steel.
+The C60 Baracuda houses massive 60mm burrs and offers the fastest grinding speed in the manual market.
+Heirloom durability.
+Top-tier performance.

 The 'Baracuda' burr geometry is an engineering flex.
-By increasing the burr size to 60mm and milling the body from a single solid block of steel, Comandante has managed to create a grinder that eats through light roast beans with aggressive speed.
-It requires more torque than a standard C40, but for those with the forearm strength to handle it, the efficiency is unmatched in the manual category.
+60mm burrs.
+Single solid block of steel.
+Eats through light roast beans with aggressive speed.
+More torque than a standard C40, but for those with the forearm strength, efficiency is unmatched.

 This is not a travel grinder.
 Weighing in at over a kilogram, it is a statement piece for the dedicated home bar.
 It represents the logical conclusion of 'over-engineering,' a tool built to such extreme tolerances that it will likely outlive its owner.
 If you want the absolute fastest, most durable manual tool currently in existence, the C60 is the pinnacle of the 2026 market.